 Small-enrollment courses taught by one instructor to one set of students

 Professor C teaches a seminar-style Writing 404 course made up of 10 students who meet on Tuesdays and Thursdays at 9am.
 This is the only offering of this course that Professor C teaches.
 This course has just 1 Section for all 10 students.

-With this new feature, there will be no difference in the way Professor C annotates with her students.
 Since there is only one Section in the Course, all students will annotate together: